neutrium/quantity/README.md

 - add(other): Add - other can be string or quantity. other should be unit compatible.
 - sub(other): Subtract - other can be string or quantity. other should be unit compatible.
-- mul(other): Multiply - other can be string, number or quantity.
+- mul(other): Multiply - other can be string, Decimal, number or quantity.
-- div(other): Divide - other can be string, number or quantity.
+- div(other): Divide - other can be string, Decimal, number or quantity.
-- inverse() : Inverse - inverse the unit set and scalar value (with no special special unit checking)
+- inverse() : Inverse - inverse the unit set and scalar value (with no special special unit checking).

 ### Temperatures